Stiebel Eltron Hot Water

 Stiebel Eltron single phase electric instantaneous hot water systems are best suited to situations in which the hot water demand is low.
 Such as in basins or sinks.
 This is due to the fact that these units have a correspondingly lower flow rate of around 1.5 litres per minute.
 Similar to the Stiebel Eltron 3 heaters, the single phase units are extremely energy efficient and deliver hot water on demand.
 One major advantage to the single phase units is that the small size of these systems mean the units can be installed in areas where conventional storage units would not fit.

 Open vented compact storage water heater model

 Another option to provide water to your sink or basin is the open vented compact storage water heater model.
-These units are manufactured with the goal of providing immediate point of use hot water, particularly for situations where the sink or basin is situated a significant distance from the home’s primary hot water unit.
-Furthermore, by locating one of these small units at your sink or basin there is the added benefit of energy conservation, as heat loss during long stretches of pipe from a centralised system is eliminated.
+These units are manufactured with the goal of providing immediate point of use hot water.
+This is particularly good for situations where the sink or basin is situated a significant distance from the home’s primary hot water unit.
+Furthermore, by locating one of these small units at your sink or basin there is the added benefit of energy conservation.
+This is because heat loss during long stretches of pipe from a centralised system is eliminated.

 Mains pressure compact storage water heater

-Similar to the Stiebel Eltron open vented compact storage water heater, the mains pressure compact storage water heater is designed for situations where hot water is needed without delay such as in the sink or basin.
-The major difference between the two styles of systems is that the mains pressure compact storage water heater is designed to service multiple points, and has a correspondingly higher capacity of up to 15 litres.
+Similar to the Stiebel Eltron open vented compact storage water heater, the mains pressure compact storage water heater is designed for situations where hot water is needed without delay.
+This is good for sinks and basins.
+The major difference between the two styles of systems is that the mains pressure compact storage water heater is designed to service multiple points.
+It also has a correspondingly higher capacity of up to 15 litres.
 The one necessity for these systems is the availability of a power point, as the Stiebel Eltron operates on 6.5Amp 230V and must plug into a power point.

 Heat pump hot water system